Vernida/my-bookshelf/README.md

 ### Steps

 1. Clone or download this repository
-2. Save the project in a directory named: **my-bookshelf**
+2. Save the project in a directory named: `my-bookshelf`
 3. Navigate into the project directory via the terminal
-4. Install dependencies: **npm install**
+4. Install dependencies: `npm install`
-	- This installs all required dependcies, including nodemon for development.
+	- This installs all required dependcies, including nodemon for development
-5. Running the Application (Command depends on how you want to run it):
+5. Running the Application (Command depends on how you prefer to run it):

-	Option 1: Development Mode (Recommended)
+    - Option 1: Development Mode (Recommended)
-	Uses nodemon to automatically restart the server on file changes.
+        Uses nodemon to automatically restart the server on file changes

-	**npm run dev**
+        `npm run dev`

-	Option 2: Standard Start
+    - Option 2: Standard Start
-	Runs the server normally.
+        Runs the server normally

-	**npm start**
+        `npm start`

-6. Ctrl + Click the link navigate to: **http://localhost:8080**
+6. Ctrl + Click the link navigate to: http://localhost:8080
 (If for some reason your terminal has a glitch and won't cooperate with taking you to the link you can always paste the link into your browser directly.)

 ---